BrahimJandri/Born2beroot/README.md

 # Born2beroot
-<h2>This project aims to introduce you to the wonderful world of virtualization.
+<p>This project aims to introduce you to the wonderful world of virtualization.
 You will create your first machine in VirtualBox (or UTM if you can’t use VirtualBox) under specific instructions.
-Then, at the end of this project, you will be able to set up your own operating system while implementing strict rules.</h2>
+Then, at the end of this project, you will be able to set up your own operating system while implementing strict rules.</p>

-<h3>Theoretical questions</h3>
+<h2>Theoretical questions</h2>
 <h4>Here are the theoretical questions you will be asked during the evaluation:</h4>
 1. How does a virtual machine work?
 And what is its purpose? </br>
 2. Why did you choose Debian or Rockey? </br>